Chopinsky/vue-ahead/vue-ahead/docs/guide/api.md

   * `settings` _(Object/Required)_

-    The remote protocal settings for the AJAX communication with the remote server/resource; since the control use the `axios` module for the remote communications, this object shall contain the same configurations and hooks as accepted by the `axios` module.
+    The remote protocol settings for the AJAX communication with the remote server/resource; since the control use the `axios` module for the remote communications, this object shall contain the same configurations and hooks as accepted by the `axios` module.

     Please see the [full list](https://github.com/axios/axios#request-config) of the possible configurations and hooks.
 The `settings` object shall contain at least the `method` and `url` fields, which points to the remote endpoint that's expecting the search query from the control.